F A Q

 How long do single needle tattoos last?

-These can last just as long if not longer than "normal" tattoos, since you have more room for any spreading that can happen, but that would just come down to actual design, details, sizing, placement, sun exposure, rubbing/contact, etc.
+These can last just as long if not longer than "normal" tattoos, since you have more room for any spreading that can happen, but that would just come down to actual design, details, sizing, placement, sun exposure, rubbing/contact, etc. This can be discussed through email with more details if necessary or curious!

 Can I see my design before my appointment?